dev4ones-space/PixelPlayer-EQ/README.md

 ## Original repo:
 - https://github.com/theovilardo/PixelPlayer

+# Notice:
+- This a fork of theovilardo/PixelPlayer.
+- Any issues should be reported to this repo, and not original.
+- Original author does not support this version (any updates will be delayed)
+-
-# ‼️ DISCLAIMER
+# New features:
-- No fork of this project will recieve support, if you use a fork, ask the forker to support you.
+- Support for external EQs, like ViperFX
+- Out-of-box build

 ---